-The Clery Act Coordinator is responsible for maintaining Department statistics and making reasonable good-faith efforts to obtain statistics from other law enforcement agencies as necessary to allow the institution to comply with its reporting requirements under the Clery Act (20 USC § 1092 (f)(1)(F)).
+The Captain of Administration is responsible for maintaining University of Oregon Police Department statistics and making reasonable good-faith efforts to obtain statistics from other law enforcement agencies as necessary to allow the institution to comply with its reporting requirements under the Clery Act (20 USC § 1092(f)(1)(F)).
 The statistics shall be compiled as follows:

-- (a) Statistics concerning the occurrence of the following criminal offenses reported to this department or to local police agencies that occurred on campus, in or on non-campus buildings or property, and on public property including streets, sidewalks and parking facilities within the campus or immediately adjacent to and accessible from the campus (20 USC § 1092 (f)(1)(F)(i)):
+- (a) Statistics concerning the occurrence of the following criminal offenses reported to this department or to local police agencies that occurred on campus, in or on non-campus buildings or property, and on public property including streets, sidewalks and parking facilities within the campus or immediately adjacent to and accessible from the campus (20 USC § 1092(f)(1)(F)(i); 34 CFR 668.46(c)):

 - 1. Murder

 - 2. Sex offenses, forcible or non-forcible

 - 3. Robbery

 - 4. Aggravated assault

 - 5. Burglary

-- 6. Motor vehicle theft - 7.
-Manslaughter - 8.
-Arson - 9.
-Domestic Violence - 10.
-Dating Violence - 11.
-Stalking - 12.
-Arrests or persons referred for campus disciplinary action for liquor law violations, drug-related violations and weapons possession (UOPD will include any weapons violation) - (b) Statistics concerning the crimes described in the section above, theft, simple assault, intimidation, destruction, damage or vandalism of property, and other crimes involving bodily injury to any person where the victim was intentionally selected because of his/ her actual or perceived race, sex, religion, sexual orientation, ethnicity or disability (also known as Hate or Bias crimes).
-These statistics should be collected and reported according to the category of prejudice (20 USC § 1092 (f)(1)(F)(ii)). - (c) The statistics shall be compiled using the definitions in the FBI's Uniform Crime Reporting (UCR) system and modifications made pursuant to the Hate Crime Statistics Act (20 USC § 1092 (f)(7) and 34 CFR 668.46 (c)(7)).
-The statistics will be categorized separately as offenses that occur (20 USC § 1092 (f)(12) and 34 CFR 668.46 (c)(4)): - 1.
+- 6. Motor vehicle theft

+- 7. Manslaughter

+- Arson - 9.
+Arrests or persons referred for campus disciplinary action for liquor law violations, drug-related violations and weapons possession - 10.
+Dating violence, domestic violence and stalking - (b) Statistics concerning the crimes described in the section above, theft, simple assault, intimidation, destruction, damage or vandalism of property, and other crimes involving bodily injury to any person where the victim was intentionally selected because of his/her actual or perceived race, sex, religion, gender, gender identity, sexual orientation, ethnicity or disability.
+These statistics should be collected and reported according to the category of prejudice (20 USC § 1092(f)(1)(F)(ii); 34 CFR 668.46(c)). - (c) The statistics shall be compiled using the definitions in the FBI's Uniform Crime Reporting (UCR) system and modifications made pursuant to the Hate Crime Statistics Act (20 USC § 1092(f)(7) and 34 CFR 668.46(c)(9)).
+For the offenses of domestic violence, dating violence and stalking, such statistics shall be compiled in accordance with the definitions used in the Violence Against Women Act (20 USC § 1092(f)(7); 34 USC § 12291; 34 CFR 668.46(a)).
+The statistics will be categorized separately as offenses that occur (20 USC § 1092(f)(12) and 34 CFR 668.46(c)(5)): - 1.
 On campus. - 2.
 In or on a non-campus building or property. - 3.
 On public property. - 4.
-In dormitories or other on-campus, residential, student facilities. - (d) Statistics will be included by the calendar year in which the crime was reported to the Department (34 CFR 668.46(c)(2)). - (e) Statistics will include the three most recent calendar years (20 USC § 1092 (f)(1)(F); 34 CFR 668.46(c)). - (f) The statistics shall not identify victims of crimes or persons accused of crimes (20 USC § 1092 (f)(7)).
+In dormitories or other on-campus, residential or student facilities. - (d) Statistics will be included by the calendar year in which the crime was reported to the University of Oregon Police Department (34 CFR 668.46(c)(3)). - (e) Stalking offenses will include a statistic for each year in which the stalking conduct is reported and will be recorded as occurring either at the first location where the stalking occurred or the location where the victim became aware of the conduct (34 CFR 668.46(c)(6)). - (f) Statistics will include the three most recent calendar years (20 USC § 1092(f)(1)(F); 34 CFR 668.46(c)). - (g) The statistics shall not identify victims of crimes or persons accused of crimes (20 USC § 1092(f)(7)).